clondon0792/Final_Project_Repo/README.md

 ## Technologies Used
 ## Data Cleaning and Analysis
-We prepared the data using Excel by merging datasets.
+We will preprocess the data using Excel.
 Exploratory and further analysis will be completed in R.

 ## Database Storage
 Tentatively, we will be using PostgreSQL for database storage.